fenner/probe-clarification/draft-fenner-intarea-probe-clarification.md

 # IANA Considerations {#IANA}

+IANA is requested to update the references for the below actions from {{RFC8335}} to refer to this document.

 IANA has performed the following actions:

 *  Added the following to the "ICMP Type Numbers" registry: